 Volunteer at the Annual Conference, write an article, attend a Chapter meeting, become a mentor and/or mentee, and participate in the online Grant Zone forums.
 You’ll encounter a welcoming network of grant professionals at all levels and from all industries, and everyone is always willing to share their expertise, best practices, encouragement, and support.

-Take advantage of The Foundation Center
+Take advantage of Resources from Candid.

 Get to know grants.gov

 If you write federal proposals, then grants.gov should be your go-to, one-stop shop to find funding announcements, training opportunities, updates on the Workspace process and structure, and detailed guidance on how to complete and submit federal applications.
 An often overlooked resource gem on grants.gov is the ability to search not only open opportunities but also those forecasted for the future.
-This is a great tool to get advance notice about upcoming announcements and to help you anticipate new funding possibilities.
+This is a great tool to get advance notice about upcoming announcements and to help you anticipate upcoming trends or new funding possibilities.

 Now let’s look inward and identify some of the best internal resources either at your disposal or that you should work to develop!